daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 - Black beads -- players can use them to literally see the past and gain info on Sedrik's plans

 - Players gain immunity to the curse?
-- What is Sedrik's secret plan that is only revealed after Mortessa?
-    -
 - Sedrik's Mansion:
     - Mirror
     - Painting
 - What is Sedrik's special theme?
     - He is black
     - He has a gun
-    - He fights for the light?
-- What is a plot twist for Mortessa?
-    - She is a pink rose themed necromancer
-- What other plot twists?

 - Midnight kidnapping (if players delay curing the curse, X happens)
 - If players fail the kidnapping mission